atctwo/atctwo.github.io/pages/about/40_equipment.md

   - [KDE Plasma](https://kde.org/plasma-desktop/) as my main desktop environment
   - I've been trying [Hyprland](https://github.com/hyprwm/Hyprland) and so far I really like the tiling behaviour!
 Although I'm thinking of trying out [niri](https://github.com/YaLTeR/niri) for a bit, since it seems better equipped to handle my multiple concurrent thought processes
 - [Debian](https://www.debian.org/) for my servers, since it's really stable especially when running system updates
-- [LineageOS](https://lineageos.org/) on my phone.
-I tried to de-google as much as I could I couldn't get stuff like notifications working.
+- [GrapheneOS](https://grapheneos.org/) on my phone.
+With my first custom ROM, [LineageOS](https://lineageos.org/), I tried to de-google as much as I could but ran into issues with stuff like notifications.
+Having learned what needs Google Services Framework and what doesn't, I've got a mostly de-googled OS which works pretty well!

 ### Productivity
 - [Joplin](https://joplinapp.org/) for cloud-synced notes